Are you a learner at NMIT? If so, you can park your car in the campus car park where your programme is delivered.

 Please note: Car parks aren't guaranteed and offered on a 'first-come, first-served' basis.

 Standard parking rules apply and these are displayed on nearby signs.
+One vehicle per learner.

 The location of car parks on campus is shown on the campus map.